adap/flower/doc/source/example-walkthrough-pytorch-mnist.rst

-Example Walk-Through: PyTorch & MNIST
+Example: Walk-Through PyTorch & MNIST
 =====================================

 In this tutorial we will learn, how to train a Convolutional Neural Network on MNIST using Flower and PyTorch.